earthly/website/blog/_posts/2022-01-07-golang-errors.md

 #### When to Wrap

-Generally, it's a good idea to wrap an error every time you "bubble" it up - i.e. every time you receive the error from a function and want to continue returning it back up the function chain.
+Generally, it's a good idea to wrap an error with at least the function's name, every time you "bubble it up" - i.e. every time you receive the error from a function and want to continue returning it back up the function chain.

 ![Wrapping an error adds the gift of context]({{site.images}}{{page.slug}}/wrap.jpg)